cd09/WebPageSnippets/README.md

 # WebPageSnippets
-Contains snippets of code implemented for professional customer web portal pages
+Contains snippets of code for web portal pages